A Local's Guide to Sifnos, Greece

 Chrissopigi

 The prettiest of the three sandy beaches near the south coast village of Faros, Chrissopigi has tamarisks and a taverna.
-Combine a visit with the picturesque church of the island’s patron saint, Panagia Chrissopigi, built in 1650 and a favourite for weddings and baptisms.
+Combine a swim with a visit to the picturesque church of the island’s patron saint, Panagia Chrissopigi, built in 1650 and a favorite for weddings and baptisms.

 Cheronissos